This article discusses how to travel and work around the world and how to succeed in it long-term while expanding your business in the process.

 Maintain Your Travel and Work Stamina

-For over a decade, I have seen people come in and quickly leave the perpetual traveler scene.
+For over a decade, we have seen people come in and quickly leave the perpetual traveler scene.
 Many go into it expecting a permanent vacation and end up facing a much different reality.

 If you go into it expecting a perpetual holiday, you won’t be able to control your environment to the extent that your business is optimized.
 The norm is for digital nomads to live off of their savings and then slowly bleed money until they go bankrupt and are forced to go back to a normal office job.